-Interestingly, they are both based on the premise of shirring sheer fabrics not only as a major design tenant, but also as the main technique for shaping the front of the garment.
+Interestingly, they are both based on shirring sheer fabrics not only as a major design tenant, but also as the main technique for shaping the front of the garment.

 I have always been fascinated by relative retrospectives in the history of clothing.
 Here, I am looking 50 years back from the 1930’s (the 1880’s) and observing the reclaiming of clothing design and construction premises.

 The ‘first’ project is this 1938 Frock.
 I am cutting it from white silk crepe georgette printed in black polka-dots with black crepe georgette contrast: